Oksizamnojzombi/Under-Gram/README.md

     All.
 Now, using the ~ npm run build command, we collect the project and the assembled static site appears in the dist folder.

+Link to the resource for the procurement of the site.
+If necessary, recompile the project. - https://github.com/Harrix/static-site-webpack-habrahabr/blob/master/docs/article.md